amitangsuad01/ADOPT-ME/README.md

 # ADOPT-ME

-A pet shop using REACT.
+A pet website using REACT.
 (FrontEnd MAsters)